Facebook warns of tough 2021 as pandemic boosts ad revenue

-The social media company said in its outlook that it faced "a significant amount of uncertainty," citing impending privacy changes by Apple APPL.O and a possible reversal in the shift to online commerce prompted by the pandemic.
+The world's biggest social media company said in its outlook that it faced "a significant amount of uncertainty," citing impending privacy changes by Apple APPL.O and a possible reversal in the pandemic-prompted shift to online commerce.

 “Considering that online commerce is our largest ad vertical, a change in this trend could serve as a headwind to our 2021 ad revenue growth,” it said.